 Scientists have developed a new method that enables them to control pigmentation in fabricated human skin.

-The researchers from A*STAR's Singapore Institute of Manufacturing Technology (SIMTech) and the Singapore Centre for 3D Printing (SC3DP) at Nanyang Technological University, have published a new paper Biofabrication, in which they present their findings.
+The researchers from A*STAR's Singapore Institute of Manufacturing Technology (SIMTech) and the Singapore Centre for 3D Printing (SC3DP) at Nanyang Technological University, have published a new paper in Biofabrication, in which they present their findings.

 The paper outlines how the team have successfully used 3D bio printing to control the distribution of melanin-producing skin cells or melanocytes on a biomimetic tissue substrate to create human-like skin pigmentation.